 Online language tests:

-Every student must undertake a language test (currently only English, French, Spanish, and Italian) before entering as well as after abroad stay.
+Every student must undertake a language test before entering as well as after abroad stay.
 Only native speakers are exceptions.

 Online language courses offered:

 One, who has the language competency below B2 level of European Framework in the online language test, has the opportunity to participate in the online language course.
 This is free of cost.